Vision Hopfield Memory Networks for Image Recognition: Introduction

 However, these models do not fundamentally address some of the long-standing challenges in deep learning.
 Specifically, they are not data-efficient and usually require large-scale datasets for training.
 Moreover, they lack biological plausibility, as their learning mechanisms differ substantially from how the human brain operates.
 In terms of data efficiency, current models rely heavily on extensive supervised training and large annotated datasets, which limit their applicability in domains where data collection is time-consuming or even infeasible.
 In contrast, humans are able to learn robust concepts from very limited examples, pinpointing the gap between artificial and natural learning.
 As for biological plausibility, deep learning architectures and optimization methods are largely engineered for computational convenience rather than grounded in neuroscience.
 For example, the conventional feedforward architecture overlooks key properties of the human brain, such as associative memory retrieval \citep{ramsauer2021hopfield} and predictive error correction \citep{rao1999predictive,friston2005theory}.

-To deal with these challenges, we propose a new vision foundation model, named \textbf{Vision Hopfield Memory Network (V-HMN)}.
-V-HMN departs from conventional feedforward or self-attention-only designs by augmenting each block with \emph{content-addressable associative memory}\footnote{ In Hopfield networks, content-addressable memory refers to the ability to retrieve a stored pattern by filling in missing or noisy parts of the input.}.
+To deal with these challenges, we propose a new vision model, named \textbf{Vision Hopfield Memory Network (V-HMN)}.
+V-HMN departs from conventional feedforward or self-attention-only designs by making \emph{content-addressable associative memory}\footnote{ In Hopfield networks, content-addressable memory refers to the ability to retrieve a stored pattern by filling in missing or noisy parts of the input.} a central computational primitive in each block.
 Concretely, V-HMN employs two complementary memory paths: (i) a \emph{local window memory} that collects $k \!\times\! k$ neighborhoods and performs Hopfield-style retrieval to denoise and complete local patterns; and (ii)~a~\emph{global template path} that forms a scene-level query via global pooling, retrieves a global prototype from memory, and injects it back into all tokens as a context prior.
 Both memory paths update features through an iterative refinement step with a learnable strength parameter.
 This mechanism can be viewed as a lightweight form of predictive-coding dynamics, where representations are gradually corrected toward memory-predicted patterns.
 In this way, the network gains an error-corrective feedback process that is absent in conventional feedforward models.